neiltauro/HW_for_AI_Challange_22/README.md

 This is a very **exciting moment for neuromorphic computing**, a moment where innovations at both the algorithm and hardware level can enable us to move toward **truly brain-like computing structures**.
 The future will be collaborative, requiring multidisciplinary teams — chip designers, algorithm innovators, data engineers, and neuroscience experts — to collectively solve these problems.

----

-✨ If you'd like, I can package this together with:
-- An example project directory structure
-- A PNG infographic comparing the chips
-- A small script or notebook demonstrating event-based processing

-✅ Just let me know!